linkerd/website/linkerd.io/content/service-mesh-glossary/_index.md

 based on endpoint latency while being responsive to rapid changes in the latency profile of individual endpoints.

+## mTLS

+Mutual TLS (mTLS) is a way to [authenticate and encrypt a connection between two endpoints
+](/2/features/automatic-mtls/).
+Mutual TLS is simply the standard Transport Layer Security (TLS) protocol, with the additional restriction that identity on both sides of the connection must be validated.
+(The use of TLS in web browsers, for example, typically only validates the identity of the server, not the client.)

+In the service mesh context, mTLS is the basic mechanism for validating the identity of services on either side of a connection and for keeping that communication confidential.
+This validation of identity is the basis for policy enforcement.

 ## Multi-cluster

 In the context of Kubernetes, multi-cluster usually refers to running